MrSpoony/grader/README.md

 #### Procedure

 1. The tester opens the project folder in the terminal (whereever npm is installed).
-2. The tester changes line 4 in file `lib/server.js` to where the mysql server runs (most of the time `localhost`)
+2. The tester changes line 4 in file `lib/server.js` to where the mysql server runs (If it's your host machine enter the IP of your host machine)
 3. The tester creates a mysql user `grader` with the password `graderuserpassword`.
 4. The tester runs the `lib/database/database.sql` file with the above mysql configuration.
 5. The tester runs `npm run dev`.